HOW CAN I REDUCE MY EXPOSURE TO CONTAMINANTS IN SOIL?

 1) Practice good personal hygiene habits.

 • Wash children’s hands and faces often, especially before eating and bed time.
-Keep their fingernails clean and short.
+Keep their fingernails short and clean.
 Adults should wash their hands before feeding their children, smoking, eating or drinking.
 Discourage children from placing fingers and non-food items in their mouths.

 • Keep toys or objects that children put in their mouths clean.